Review of the Yamaha CP33 digital piano.

 If you're looking for first class piano sound and feel in a compact portable keyboard, the Yamaha CP 33 may be just what you're looking for.
 You can at least give it a try and see whether it meets your needs.
 It comes with several incredible features.
 These include an 88 key Graded Hammer keyboard, AWM dynamic stereo sampling, reverb and brilliance effects, dual, split, click, transpose and touch controls, sustain pedal, AUX pedal, pitch bend, modulation, MIDI, and a lot more.

 At the end of the day it all depends on how much you're prepared to spend.
 Because if you've got the money, I'd say just go with a CP300.
 It's so much better and comes with so many more features.
 Take polyphony for example.
-The Yamaha CP33 only has 64 notes of polyphony.
+The Yamaha CP33 has only 64 notes of polyphony.
 That is nothing compared to the CP300 which has 128 notes of polyphony.
 This means that during a heated performance, notes would begin to cut out on the Yamaha CP 33.
-It's up to you to decide whether you are prepared to go along with this digital piano bearing in mind its limited polyphony.
-But if you're just starting out, the limited polyphony won't bother you at all.
-Beginners don't really need to much polyphony.
+It's up to you to decide whether you are prepared to go along with this digital piano bearing in mind its relatively limited polyphony.
+Normally, 64 notes of polyphony are not that bad - many keyboards don't even come close to that much.

 Like the CP300, it comes with a Panel Lock Button.
 Just press that button and your settings stay fixed until you unlock the keyboard yourself, when you're ready to do so.
 That way if you or someone for that matter, accidentally press a panel button during a live performance you do not have to worry.
 Everything will go smoothly during your performance and your settings won't change.